-- (a) a complaint made under section 23A that relates to the information if a decision about the complaint has not been made under subsection 23B(4); or - (b) a matter that relates to the information and that is still being dealt with by a recognised external dispute resolution scheme; or - (c) a complaint made to the Commissioner under Part V that relates to the information and that is still being dealt with.
+(a) a complaint made under section 23A that relates to the information if a decision about the complaint has not been made under subsection 23B(4); or permitted CP disclosure has the meaning given by sections 21J to 21N.

+- (b) a matter that relates to the information and that is still being dealt with by a recognised external dispute resolution scheme; or - (c) a complaint made to the Commissioner under Part V that relates to the information and that is still being dealt with.